Friday, April 24, 2026

 A (NJ) + B (DE) v.
 X (DE)

 We explained that this case is not covered by the text of § 1367(b), which does not include "claims by plaintiffs joined under Rule 20" from supplemental jurisdiction.
 But the Court nevertheless said no jurisdiction.
 Given the fundamental nature of the complete diversity requirement (no reason for a federal forum with less than complete diversity), § 1332 is not satisfied absent complete diversity.
 Since § 1332 is not satisfied, the court lacks "original jurisdiction" and thus lacks supplemental jurisdiction under § 1367(a).
 The court cannot "split" jurisdiction and exercise diversity between the diverse parties and supplemental between the non-diverse parties.
-And it was necessary to do this, lest an obvious drafting error blow up Strawbridge.
+It was necessary to do this, lest an obvious drafting error blow up Strawbridge.

 Several alert readers expressed confusion at this, pointing to a discrepancy between that and the final problem in the Glannon reading on supplemental jurisdiction.
 Glannon offers a version of this:

-A (NJ) ($ 1.5 m) + B (NJ) ($ 30k) v.
+A (NJ) ($ 150k) + B (NJ) ($ 30k) v.
 X (DE).

 This presents the same problem as the one we discussed in class--one of § 1322's "jurisdictional requirements" is missing in an action involving plaintiffs joined under Rule 20.
 The difference is that the missing requirement is not complete diversity but amount-in-controversy--one of the plaintiffs does not meet the jurisdictional minimum (recall that each plaintiff must seek > $ 75k from each defendant).